 Here’s what folks are saying: a blog post from a happy Kids Cook parent.

-I’m Liz Phillips, and I’ve been helping kids find their way around the kitchen for 8 years.
+I’m Liz Phillips, and I’ve been helping kids find their way around the kitchen for 9 years.
 I have a particular interest in food science and mindful but joyful eating.
-I’m also an award-winning food writer whose work appears regularly in Memphis Parent and Edible Memphis.
+I’m also an award-winning food writer whose work has appeared in publications such as Memphis Parent and Edible Memphis.

-In previous lives, I’ve been an English teacher and a film editor; by day I’m a librarian.
-I have two sons who eat most of what I cook and a dog who’ll eat anything I drop on the floor.
+In previous lives, I’ve been an English teacher and a film editor; nowadays I’m a librarian.
+I have two sons who eat most of what I cook and two dogs who’ll eat anything I drop on the floor.